Dialogs Re-enacted Across Languages: Towards Increased Variety

 \section{Towards Increased Variety}

-Although our data collection protocol has given fairly good coverage of the dialog acts and activities common in casual conversation, these do not exhaust the interesting things that can happen in dialog, and there are many use cases involve dialog activities that we're unlikely to observe by just allowing the participants to talk about whatever they like.
+Although our data collection protocol already gives fairly good coverage of the dialog acts and activities common in casual conversation, these do not exhaust the interesting things that can happen in dialog.
+Since many use cases involve dialog activities that we're unlikely to observe by just inviting the participants to talk about whatever they like, we have worked to increase the diversity in the data by occasionally giving them suggestions.
+These are always optional.
+While most participants willingly played along, in most cases they quickly reverted to a normal conversation on their own preferred topics.

-Accordingly, for the more recent recording sessions we have worked to increase the diversity in the data by occasionally making suggestions to the participants, notably those seen in Table \ref{tab:suggestions}.
-To comment briefly on the dialog activities that these tend to elicit: 1 involves making plans together, including making suggestions, filtering them, and reaching agreement.
-2 is about information exchange.
-3 is about establishing responsibility.
-4 is about persuasion, requests, and negotiation.
-5 is about self-disclosure, and probably being supportive.
-6 is about discussing contentious topics and disagreeing or resolving disagreement.
-7 is about broadening the topics through eliciting an uncommon emotion.
-It also turns out that ad hoc topics suggested by the operator to appeal specifically to the participants can work very well: for example ``whether or not it's a good idea to be in a relationship while in college."
+Below we list some of the prompts, activities, and situations, interleaved with notes on their purposes and observations on how these affected the participants' behavior.

+\begin{enumerate} \item Agree on 3 bits of advice to give all new students joining the CS department (or coming to UTEP in general).

+This was to foster the activities of making plans together, including making suggestions, filtering them, and reaching agreement.

+\item Think of a bad outcome that happened to you or someone you know, and together discuss who might share part of the blame, and who deserves most of the blame.